jayxps/DESC_Stress_Drop/README.md

 ## Directory Structure

-Note: the Python and MATLAB packages follow the same naming patterns other than the suffixes
+**Note 1**: the Python and MATLAB packages follow the same naming patterns other than the suffixes
-     --> Python: .ipynb (main programs) and .py (subroutines) for Python (Tested for Python 3.8 and higher) --> MATLAB: .m for MATLAB (Tested for MATLAB 2020 and higher)
+- Python: .ipynb (main programs) and .py (subroutines) for Python (Tested for Python 3.8 and higher)
+- MATLAB: .m for MATLAB (Tested for MATLAB 2020 and higher)

-Note 2: You are recommended to use the parallel version to accelerate preprocessing in case of a large dataset.
+**Note 2**: You are recommended to use the parallel version to accelerate preprocessing in case of a large dataset.

-Note 3: If you compare the absolute stress drops calculated using the Python and MATLAB versions, you may notice very minor difference; this is because when calculating the spectra, the Python version is using a different package than the MATLAB one, which introduce slight differences in parameter selections.
+**Note 3**: If you compare the absolute stress drops calculated using the Python and MATLAB versions, you may notice very minor difference; this is because when calculating the spectra, the Python version is using a different package than the MATLAB one, which introduce slight differences in parameter selections.
 Such difference is too minor compared to the uncertainty and variability levels.

 ```
 DESC_Python/